vaibhav-kalekar/vaibhav-website/content/about.md

 ---

-I’m Vaibhav Kalekar, Co-Founder of Etherion Consulting & writer of the publication title "The Analog Perspective".
+I’m Vaibhav Kalekar, Co-Founder of Etherion Consulting specializing in Product Quality and Data Engineering.

 Throughout my 20 years of career in Tech, I have worked across the entire spectrum of software engineering.
 My learnings range from domain level expertise to technical deep dive on product engineering and data engineering.
 I want to use my little space on internet to share my about my experiences and learnings.